 THERE ARE THOSE WHO THINK the goal is to beat the market and amass as much wealth as possible, that street smarts and hard work ensure investment success, and that the road to happiness is paved with more of everything.
 And then there are those who get it.
 Want a more prosperous, less stressful financial life?
 How to Think About Money is here to help.
 The book is available as a $13.99 paperback, $9.99 Kindle edition and $9.99 Nook edition.
 The book’s goal: to provide readers with a coherent way to think about their finances, so they worry less about money, make smarter financial choices and squeeze more happiness out of the dollars that they have.Learn More

-His next book, From Here to Financial Happiness, will hit stores in September 2018.
+His latest book, From Here to Financial Happiness, was published in September 2018.
 What’s it all about?
 The book offers readers a 77-day plan for getting their finances in shape.
 Some days, From Here to Financial Happiness delivers a brief financial lesson.
 Some days, readers learn about themselves.
 And some days, the book suggests a few simple steps for readers to take.